 Norma Nicholson: Biography

-A published author, speaker, educator, youth and adult mental health expert, Ms. Nicholson is a Registered Nurse, with a BA in Sociology and Psychology from the University of Toronto, and an MA in Adult Education from Central Michigan University, USA.
+A published author, public speaker, educator, advocate for youth and adult mental health, Ms. Nicholson is a retired Registered Nurse, with a BA in Sociology and Psychology from the University of Toronto, and an MA in Adult Education from Central Michigan University, USA.

 She has served as President of the Alzheimer Society of Peel, President of the Registered Nurses Association of Peel and as a member of the Board of Directors of the Registered Nurses Association of Ontario and Board Member of Malton Neighbourhood Services.

-Norma is presently the Vice Chair of the Regional Municipality of Peel Police Services Board and a member of the ON Association.
+Norma is presently serving a second term as the Vice Chair of the Regional Municipality of Peel Police Services Board.
 She is also a member of two community advisory boards: Free For All Foundation and Peel Region Homelessness Partnering Strategy (HPS)

 Ms. Nicholson has been recognized on a number of occasions for her community engagements.
 Most recently with the following awards: Leading Women Building Community from the Ontario Legislature; Fabulous Woman Community Engagement, Mississauga Community; Life Time Achievement in Nursing, Region of Peel RNAO Chapter; Excellence in Nursing Leadership, Jamaica Canadian Association of Nurses and Rose Fortune, ON Black History Society.